Mr-Chubz/Resources-Edited/README.md

-## Changelog for v1.0
+## Changelog for v1.1
-- Initial release
+- Added ATLAS files.

 A mod for Unciv that adds 33 resources and 8 buildings.
 From the highest peaks to the lowest trenches, this mod will help make your game more interesting and realistic.